 Lighting for road signs, traffic bollards etc., are not be affected.

-We have local agreements with Basildon, Harlow and Chigwell Parish councils to maintain all night lights in these areas.
+We have a local agreement with Harlow council to maintain all night lights.

 Street lights in parts of Epping operate part night lighting between 1am and 5am all week.